Measuring loads on crash test dummies during impact tests with higher resolution provides valuable information in understanding injury-biomechanics.

 It’s surprising, but even in 2019 many car makers still design with data based on crash test dummies the size of the average male.
 Which is why, based on real-world crash data collected since the 1970’s, Volvo recently discovered that women are at higher risk of whiplash in an accident, due to their obviously different anatomy from the “average male.”
 Because they’re generally shorter than men, women sit closer to the wheel and lower in the seat, meaning they’re also more likely to suffer chest injuries and require different head protection.

-In response to demand from safety engineers for superior tools to do just this, XSENSOR developed leading edge pressure imaging sensors that provide a level of high-speed impact data that’s never been available before now.
+In response to demand from safety engineers for superior tools to solve precisely this problem, XSENSOR developed leading edge pressure imaging sensors that provide a level of high-speed impact data that’s never been available before now.

-XSENSOR’S high speed pressure tools let engineers visualize and quantify with precision the interaction between passenger, seat, airbags and restraints in consistent and repeatable ways.
+XSENSOR’S high speed pressure tools let engineers visualize the complete and precise interaction between passenger, seat, airbags and restraints in consistent and repeatable ways.
 If the goal is to make all people safer in a vehicle, these new insights mean improved passenger safety for everyone.

-XSENSOR’S new platform of high-speed pressure imaging can be used in automotive impact testing for seats, airbags, seat belts and child seats.
+XSENSOR’S new platform of high-speed pressure imaging can be used in automotive impact testing for seats, airbags, seatbelts and child seats, as well as dynamic tire testing for speeds in excess of 120km/h (75mph).
 With respect to seating, for instance, the impact system enables designers and safety evaluators to understand in a crash situation where the body makes contact with the seat, the effect of the pressures applied and what the consequences are for seat design.
-XSENSOR’s ability to measure comfort, ingress and egress, vibration and transmissibility and the effect of both rear impact (whiplash) and front impact (seat belts and airbags) in multiple accurate and repeatable ways is unparalleled.
+XSENSOR’s ability to measure comfort, ingress and egress, vibration and transmissibility and the effect of both rear impact (whiplash) and front impact (seatbelts and airbags) in multiple accurate and repeatable ways is unparalleled.

-Currently, engineers rely solely on dummy sensors and data from high-speed cameras to predict what happens to passenger-dummies during a crash.
+It used to be that engineers relied on dummy sensors and data from high-speed cameras to determine what happened to passenger-dummies during a crash.
 With XSENSOR’s technology, you can see what’s happening to the subject on the seat surface, in unprecedented detail.
 As XSENSOR COO Bruce Malkinson says, “For the first time, data shows how the subject compresses onto the surface and how the safety designs in the seat respond to the impact.
 The combination of the sensor properties, the data transmission rates, and the software functionality means that safety engineers can now see pressure images from the entire impact scenario at speeds that are similar to other measurement tools.
-Now pressure imaging provides pressure data that’s fast enough to visualize the impact of car seats, airbags and seat belts.”
+Now pressure imaging provides pressure data that’s fast enough to visualize the impact of car seats, airbags and seatbelts.”

 Please fill out the form below to gain access and download our resources.